molpopgen/fwdpy11/doc/pages/popobjects.rst

     def generate_diploids(N):
-        # Testing showd that a listcomp
+        # Testing showed that a listcomp
         # here really ate RAM, so we
         # do a for loop instead:
         diploids = fwdpy11.DiploidContainer()